 With all the demands of life today, we sometimes feel hopeless and we question ourselves and wonder if we are still happy with our lives.
-Depression is sometimes confused with just feeling down, and it can be identified through assessing if you have the following symptoms over a long period of time:
+Depression is a mood disorder, and we sometimes confuse it with just feeling down.
+It can be described as feelings of sadness, loss, or anger that interferes with one’s daily functioning and can be identified through assessing if you have the following symptoms over a period of not less than 2 weeks:

 - Difficulty concentrating, remembering details, and making decisions